Rattlesnake Ridge: Deadly incidents

 On May 30, 2009, a 28-year-old man fell one hundred feet to his death from a ledge on Rattlesnake Ridge.
 Officials say Ruben Maldonado, 28, of Snohomish County, fell from the popular hiking area above Rattlesnake Lake around 12:15 p.m.

 On March 9, 2012, a 32-year-old man fell about 300 feet from a ridge.
 He was found dead by another hiker who saw the fall.

 On February 9, 2013, a Redmond man missing near Rattlesnake Ridge was found dead at about 10 a.m.
 Bove said King County Search and Rescue found the body of Ira Thomas Clodfelter, 28, about three-quarters of a mile from the main trail, and it appeared to be a suicide.
-The King County Medical Examiner said February 11 that Clodfelter died from a gunshot wound to the head, and ruled it a suicide.
+The King County Medical Examiner said February 11 that Clodfelter died from a gunshot wound to the head and ruled it a suicide.

 On August 29, 2013, a man in his 20s fell to his death while hiking in the Rattlesnake Ridge area of Snoqualmie near Rattlesnake Lake.
 King County Sheriffs deputies received a 911 call around 10:55 a.m. from a woman who said someone had fallen off Rattlesnake Ridge.
 When rescue personnel arrived, a friend of the victim told them she and the man had hiked to the top of the ridge.
 She was taking pictures of the man, who was near the ledge, when he slipped and fell as he was trying to jump to a rock.
 Medics found the man's body and determined he had fallen about 150 feet to his death.

 On March 3, 2018, a 16-year-old boy died after falling off of Rattlesnake Ridge.
 He was attempting to take a picture and slipped due to icy conditions at the top of the mountain.
 Search and Rescue was called at 8:40 a.m. and the body was located at 9:15 a.m.

 Climate

-Rattlesnake Ridge is located in the marine west coast climate zone of western North America.
+Rattlesnake Ridge is located in the marine west coast (Koppen: Csb/Cfb) climate zone of western North America.
 Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
 As fronts approach the North Cascades, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
 As a result, the west side of the North Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
 During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.